aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ![](diagrams/WEAVE-SERVICE-ARCHITECTURE-HIGH-LEVEL.png)

 At high level, the service part (yes, it can also run batch job) of each Weave instance consists of 3 layers,
-- at the bottom, it's Weave Service Framework Core runtime which is centered around a set of {CONTROL, ACTOR, PRODUCT}
+- at the bottom, it's Weave Service Framework Core runtime which is centered around a set of CAP cores.
-cores.
-- on top of framework core runtime, runs a layer of extension components, each implements one {CONTROL, ACTOR, PRODUCT}
+- on top of framework core runtime, runs a layer of extension components, each implements one CAP extension point.
-extension point.
 - at the top layer, runs micro services virtualized/realized by service metadata (s)

 With that, let's move on to quickly walk through service extension points, which makes service framework extremely